csotherden/go-tmpl-ssg/README.md

 # Go Template Static Site Generator

 This project is a simple static site generator written in Go, designed to generate HTML files from Go templates.
 It supports component-based templating to make managing common site elements like headers and footers easier.
+It also supports layout-based templating to apply consistent structure across multiple pages.
 The generated static site can be deployed easily anywhere you can serve static files.
 For example, to an S3 bucket behind a CloudFront distribution for efficient hosting.

 ## Features

 - Uses Go templates for reusable components (`components/` directory)
+- Supports layout-based page rendering for consistent structure (`layouts/` directory)
 - Processes `.tmpl` files in the `pages/` directory and outputs HTML
 - Copies non-template files (e.g., `robots.txt`) to the output directory
 - Simple CLI interface to specify template and output directories